bUnit-dev/bUnit/docs/site/docs/getting-started/fixture-details.md

 In the example above, the setup and test methods are declared in a `@code { }` block nested inside the <xref:Bunit.Fixture> component.
 This visually groups the methods nicely with the <xref:Bunit.Fixture> component, making it easier to see what parts of a test belong together, especially when you have multiple tests inside the same test component.

 You can place the methods anywhere you want inside the test component, which can be useful.
-For example, if you have the same setup steps for multiple tests, they can be placed in a common setup method that the tests in the same test component can share, avoiding code duplication.
+For example, if you have the same setup steps for multiple tests, you can avoid code duplication by placing them in a common setup method that can be shared by the tests in the same test component.

-TODO EGIL
+TODO EGIL [AP: <== !! ]

 **Other parameters**